Tréguier

-Tréguier ([tʁegje]; Landreger) is a port town in the Côtes-d'Armor department in Brittany in northwestern France.
-It is the capital of the province of Trégor.
+Tréguier ([tʁegje]; Landreger) is a port town in the French department of Côtes-d'Armor, Brittany, northwestern France.
+It is the capital town of the province of Trégor.

 Geography

 Tréguier is located 36 m.
 N.W. of Saint-Brieuc by road.
 The port is situated about 5½ m. from the English Channel at the confluence of two streams that form the Tréguier River.

 History

 Tréguier (Trecorum), which dates from the sixth century, grew up round a monastery founded by Saint Tudwal (died c.
 564).
 In the 9th century it became the seat of a bishopric, suppressed on July 12, 1790 (decree of November 14, 1789).
 Pop.
 (1906), 2605.

 Population

 Inhabitants of Tréguier are called trécorrois in French.

 Breton language

 In 2008, 11.78% of primary school children attended bilingual schools.

 History

 Count Stephen of Tréguier was the second Earl of Richmond, inheriting the British peerage created by William the Conqueror for his second cousin Alan Rufus.

 The United States Navy established a naval air station on 1 November 1918 to operate seaplanes during World War I. The base closed shortly after the First Armistice at Compiègne.